Jse-NGV/Jse-NGV/README.md

 ## Hi 👋 I am Jserw

-- ✌ NWPU SE Bachelor, PKU SE Master.
+- ✌ PKU Software Master.
 - 📕 Hoping to be a creative, powerful engineer and researcher.
-- 👀 Interested in MLSys, LLM Distributed-Training, AI Infra.
+- 👀 Interested in MLSys, VLM.